ruairitobrien/my-linux-env/README.md

 ## ITerm2 and Alfred

 I set both of these to sync setting from a directory.
+Obviously these both need to be installed.

 `~/.config/iterm` for ITerm2 and `~/.config/alfred` for alfred.

 I used the instructions here: <https://codeolsen.com/productivity/tools/iterm-sync-dropbox/>

+## Neovim

+Neovim need to be installed too.
+I also use homebrew so

+`brew install neovim`

 ## First Time